 To change how you make payments, the subscriber must give us notice in advance.
-To stop paying by EFT, you must tell us at least 15 days before the next deduction date.
-To change other billing options, we need at least 30 days advance notice.
-We cannot stop your eBill payment.
+To stop paying by EFT, you must tell us in writing at least 15 days before the next deduction date.
+To change other billing options, we need at least 30 days advance written notice.
+We cannot stop your eBill payments.
 You will have to make any eBill changes by updating your payment preferences in eBill yourself.